j4321/tkFileBrowser/README.rst

     is asked to confirm its replacement.

     Additional option:

         - defaultext: extension added to filename if none is given (default is none)

 Changelog
 ---------

+- tkfilebrowser 2.3.2
+    * Show networked drives on Windows

 - tkfilebrowser 2.3.1
     * Fix path bar navigation in Linux

 - tkfilebrowser 2.3.0
     * Make package compatible with Windows
     * Set initial focus on entry in save mode

 - tkfilebrowser 2.2.6
     * No longer reset path bar when clicking on a path button